anthracnose on strawberry

 Which fungicides can help?

-Syngenta has three products available to help manage anthracnose, and the other important fruit rot, Botrytis, during bloom and fruit production – Miravis® Prime (ADEPIDYN® + fludioxonil), Switch® (cyprodinil + fludioxonil), and Inspire Super® (difenoconazole + cyprodinil).
+Syngenta has three products available to help manage anthracnose, and the other important fruit rot, Botrytis, during bloom and fruit production – Miravis® Prime (ADEPIDYN® + fludioxonil), Switch® (cyprodinil + fludioxonil), Inspire Super® (difenoconazole + cyprodinil), and Captan L (captan).

 ProductFRAC GroupApplication rate (/acre)ControlSuppressionPHI